blossom-babs/Distraction-Blocker/ReadMe.md

 ### 📺 Distraction Blocker

 **About:**
-Tired of getting sucked into YouTube's catchy thumbnails and forgetting your reason for visiting? **Distraction Blocker** is a Chrome extension designed to help you stay focused.
+**Distraction Blocker** is a Chrome extension designed to help you stay focused.
 It replaces YouTube thumbnails and video titles with a simple black image and a reminder to focus, allowing you to regain control of your browsing experience.

 ---